MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

 ## On-behalf-of authentication

-In this scenario, an application was sent an AAD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new AAD access token for the Azure Data Explorer resource so that the application could access Kusto on behalf of the principal indicated by the original AAD access token.
+In this scenario, an application was sent an Azure AD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new Azure AD access token for the Azure Data Explorer resource so that the application could access Kusto on behalf of the principal indicated by the original Azure AD access token.

 This flow is called the
 [OAuth2 token exchange flow](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-04).
-It generally requires multiple configuration steps with AAD, and in some cases (depending on the AAD tenant configuration) might require special consent from the administrator of the AAD tenant.
+It generally requires multiple configuration steps with AAD, and in some cases (depending on the Azure AD tenant configuration) might require special consent from the administrator of the Azure AD tenant.

 **Step 1: Establish trust relationship between your application and the Azure Data Explorer service**